john-itcsolutions/cheirrs/README.md

 The following image is a screenshot of the `lernenmaschine` model's status board after successful installation of "kubeflow-lite":

 <img src="./Screenshot from 2021-06-16 18-14-22.png">

+Note that we have actually found it impossible to maintain a kubeflow controller on the microk8s cloud at the same time as we are running the second controller on the localhost cloud referred to in the text below the kubeflow Manual (following).
+The host randomly reboots.
+The latter cloud works alone, and, as it represents the more business-end of our business, we continue with no kubeflow.
+A singleton setup may work better alone on a localhost base.
 ______________________________________________________________

 ## USING KUBEFLOW